 - Watermelon (remove the seeds)

 Weigh them regularly to see how your plan is working.
-A safe rate of weight loss for dogs per month is about 5% of their total weight.
-If your dog started at 50 pounds you’d be aiming for them to lose around 2.5 pounds per month.
+According to VCA Animal Hospitals, a safe weight loss for most dogs is 3-5% body weight loss per month.
+If your dog started at 50 pounds, you’d be aiming for them to lose around 2.5 pounds per month.

-If you don’t have a scale at home to weigh your dog you can take a trip to the vet’s office and use theirs.
-Not only is it a convenient way to weigh your dog, it’s a nice way to let your dog know that the vet’s office is more than just a scary place where they get poked and prodded.
+If you don’t have a scale at home to weigh your dog, you can take a trip to the vet’s office and use theirs.
+Not only is it a convenient way to weigh your dog, but it’s also a nice way to let your dog know that the vet’s office is more than just a scary place where they get poked and prodded.

-Remember, all dogs are different, and some will lose weight quicker than others.
+Remember, all dogs are different, and some will lose weight more quickly than others.
 If your dog still isn’t losing weight after putting them on a weight loss program, it’s time to schedule an appointment with your veterinarian to rule out any medical issues.